erkaiyublog/erkaiyublog.github.io/_posts/2025-07-02-collecting-execution-trace-for-arm-chips.md

 # Tracing Without ETM
 Before introducing execution tracing based on ETM, I'd like to first introduce some alternatives.

-The paper *FrankenTrace: Low-Cost, Cycle-Level, Widely Applicable Program Execution Tracing for ARM Cortex-M SoC* introduces a method for collecting traces without relying on ETM.
+The paper [*FrankenTrace: Low-Cost, Cycle-Level, Widely Applicable Program Execution Tracing for ARM Cortex-M SoC*](https://doi.org/10.1145/3576914.3587521) introduces a method for collecting traces without relying on ETM.

+FrankenTrace collects full cycle-level traces by **repeatedly executing** the target software with varied tracing configurations and then merging the results.
+This approach overcomes the bandwidth limitations of low-speed debug interfaces (like SWO) without needing expensive ETM-based hardware.

+# What is ETM?

 # References
 1. FrankenTrace: Low-Cost, Cycle-Level, Widely Applicable Program Execution Tracing for ARM Cortex-M SoC [https://doi.org/10.1145/3576914.3587521](https://doi.org/10.1145/3576914.3587521)